The Basics: Overview

 Watch for signs that your teen may be thinking about suicide.

 Most people who are depressed don’t attempt suicide, but depression can increase the risk of suicide and suicide attempts.
-Suicide is the second leading cause of death for young people ages 10 to 24.
+Suicide is the second leading cause of death for people ages 10 to 34.

 These behaviors may be signs that your teen is thinking about suicide:

-- Talking about wanting to kill or hurt himself
+- Talking about wanting to kill or hurt themselves

 - Taking risks, like driving recklessly